apedersen00/digital-systems-design-and-verification/homework_1/README.md

 Solutions for all question in Homework 1.

+HDL is written to comply with the [lowRISC SystemVerilog style guidelines](https://github.com/lowRISC/style-guides).

 ## Verilator

 Fueled by a bitter distaste for Vivado I do simulation/verification using [Verilator](https://github.com/verilator/verilator).
 Verilator is a _super fast_ open-source Verilog/SystemVerilog simulator.
 Verilator compiles Verilog code to C++, therefore the testbenches can also be written in C++ (nice).